BIN1 antibody

 - Storage Comment

-- Store vial at 4 °C prior to restoration.
-For extended storage aliquot contents and freeze at -20 °C or below.
+- Store vial at -20° C prior to opening.
+Aliquot contents and freeze at -20° C or below for extended storage.
 Avoid cycles of freezing and thawing.
 Centrifuge product if not completely clear after standing at room temperature.
-This product is stable for several weeks at 4 °C as an undiluted liquid.
+This product is stable for several weeks at 4° C as an undiluted liquid.
 Dilute only prior to immediate use.
-Expiration date is one (1) year from date of opening.

 - Expiry Date